Trigenaris/Turkiye-guess-the-city/README.md

-# Turkey, Guess the City Game
+# Turkey, Guess the City Game via Turtle Library

-This simple game expects from the user to type a city from the **Turkey** and for the every correct answer adds 1 score to the scoreboard.
+This simple game expects the user to type a city from the **Turkiye** and for every correct answer the game adds 1 score to the scoreboard.

 <hr />